decalage2/exefilter/trunk/README.txt

 - wxPython for the GUI
 - Ruby if you want to use the Origami engine for PDF analysis

+(unless you use the Portable ExeFilter version: see README_portable.txt)

 -------------------------------------------------------------------------------
 SAMPLE GUI USAGE: